 Optionally garnish the fish with sliced green onions, sesame seeds, and/or sliced lemons.

-First, pat the salmon dry with paper towels.
+Prepare the Salmon: First, pat the salmon dry with paper towels.
 Season the fillets with salt, pepper, and paprika.
-Then mince/grate the ginger and garlic.

-Add the butter and oil to a large oven-safe skillet and heat it over medium-high heat.
-Once the butter melts, place salmon skin-side-down.
-Pan-sear for 2-3 minutes per side (depending on thickness), then set aside.
+Then add the butter and oil to a large oven-safe skillet and heat it over medium-high heat.
+Once the butter melts, place the salmon skin-side-down.
+Pan-sear for 2-3 minutes per side (depending on thickness).
+When flipping the salmon, it’s best to gently lift one corner first.
+If it releases easily, it’s ready to flip.
+Otherwise, keep it in the pan so the salmon cooks for a little longer.
+Then set aside.

-Cook the fish further for 2-3 minutes, regularly spooning the sauce over the salmon to thoroughly glaze it.
+Cook the salmon further for 2-3 minutes and regularly pour the sauce over it to thoroughly glaze it.

-Finally, transfer the pan to the oven and broil for about 5 minutes.
-Baste the sauce over the salmon often until it caramelizes and is lightly charred.
+Broil: Finally, transfer the pan to the oven and broil for about 5 minutes.
+Baste the sauce over the salmon often until it caramelizes, develops a sticky sweet glaze, and is lightly charred.
 Enjoy!

-It’s really simple to make delicious salmon dinner ideas with this recipe.
+Making dishes that taste great with honey garlic salmon is super easy.
 Just pair it with a side of vegetables and carbs:

 - Noodles: Like soba noodles, a noodle salad, or vegetable lo mein.

-- Cooked vegetables: Like roasted radish, asparagus, green beans, artichoke, bok choy, carrots, etc.
+- Cooked vegetables: Like sautéed asparagus, sautéed snow peas, broccoli, green beans, roasted artichoke, bok choy, carrots, etc.

-- Potatoes: Roasted, baked, or creamy mashed potatoes.
+- Potatoes: Roasted potatoes, or creamy mashed potatoes.

 - Salads: serve alongside your favorite fresh salad.